justinlubin/blog/posts/2020-01-13-snap-monadic-do/index.md

 ## Conveniences

-I also introduced an "option" (i.e. nullable) type implemented under-the-hood as a singleton list:
+To make the *monadic do* syntax more meaningful to work with, I introduced an "option" (i.e. nullable) type implemented under-the-hood as a singleton list:

 ::: {.distribute}
 ![A missing value.](none.png)
 ![A present value (the number 3).](some-3.png)
 :::

-As well as pattern matching for options and lists:
+I also implemented pattern matching for options and lists:

 ::: {.distribute}
 ![Pattern matching for options.](option-match.png)
 ![Pattern matching for lists.](list-match.png)
 :::

-And *pure let bindings* to complement monadic let bindings:
+And, finally, I implemented *pure let bindings* to complement monadic let
+bindings:

 ![The *pure let binding* block.](pure-let.png)\